 Restaurants should focus on iftar & sehri offerings and create a culture of community feasting & charity.

-Travel industries & airlines should focus on connecting families across countries & promoting their Eid packages because of the rising demand for travelling home.
+Travel industries & airlines should focus on connecting families across countries & promoting their Post-Eid packages because of the rising demand for traveling home or destinations after being lockdown for several months.

-Although E-commerce websites might suffer a slump in the initial weeks, there will be a noticeable increase in website traffic and sales towards the end of the month.
+E-commerce websites will go strong due to the coronavirus effect but may see slow conversion just before the Eid for Gift items, but they will also observe there will be a noticeable increase in website traffic and sales towards the end of the month.

 Food-related ads garner positive reactions because people tend to search for pre-Ramadan recipes online as per Google.